peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger thisValue,
         PeterO.Numbers.EInteger otherValue);

  Does an OR operation between two arbitrary-precision integer instances.
 For each bit of the result, that bit is 1 if either or both of the corresponding bits of the two operands are 1, or is 0 otherwise.

-Each arbitrary-precision integer is treated as a two's-complement form (see [
+     Each arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) for the purposes of this operator.
-         &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ) for the purposes of this operator.

   <b>Parameters:</b>

  * <i>thisValue</i>: An arbitrary-precision integer.